 The term “Securities” includes, but not limited to the following: ordinary participations (only if they result in titles); repurchase agreements or Repos on titles; participations in companies; units in open-end or closed-end collective investment schemes such as Mutual Funds; International Collective Investment Schemes (ICIS) and Undertakings for Collective Investments in Transferable Securities (UCITS).

-No Inheritance or Estates Taxes imposed in Cyprus.
+No Inheritance or Estate Tax imposed in Cyprus.

 No Wealth tax imposed in Cyprus.